The exchange program offers students a unique opportunity to experience other cultures and perspectives while pursuing their educational goals.

 If you are considering exchanging through NSE, it is crucial that you think about

-what courses will transfer back to MTSU and meet often with an academic advisor.
-Research
+what courses will transfer back to MTSU and meet often with your academic advisor.

-course options during the application process, as availability varies from institution
+Research course options during the application process, as availability varies from

 Speak with Your Advisor

 Be flexible about the courses you want to take.
 You can view availability in the NSE Directory and in the exchange institution's course catalog.
-For courses to transfer back to MTSU, you must send your transcript from the exchange school to the MTSU Admissions Office.
+For courses to transfer back to MTSU, you must send your transcript from the exchange school to the MTSU Admissions Office at the conclusion of the semester you exchange.

 Certain majors and programs at MTSU have additional accreditation from associations in their academic area.
 If you are a student in one of these majors or programs and would like to take major classes while on exchange, the school you are interested in must also have the same level of accreditation.

-Please note that lists are subject to change and all accreditations should be verified by an academic advisor.
+Please note that lists are subject to change and all accreditations should be verified by your academic advisor.

 If you have completed the steps above and have approval through your academic department, you can have credits transferred back to MTSU.
 Courses completed on exchange will be recorded on your MTSU transcript with the course names, equivalent hours and grades posted with a leading ‘T’ of the host campus, but will NOT be calculated in the overall or overall combined GPAs.
 The MTSU transcript will indicate that the work at the host campus was accomplished through the National Student Exchange along with the name of the host campus.